volodymyrhudyma/blog/content/blog/logical-or-and-nullish-assignments-in-javascript.md

 ## Short Circuit

-Short Circuit means that the right-hand side of an expression is not evaluated if the operator is already determined after the first operand evaluation.
+Short Circuit means that the right side of an expression is not evaluated if the operator is already determined after the first operand evaluation.

-Any side effects that could have taken place do not take any effect:
+Any side effects that could have occurred do not take any effect:

 ```javascript
 const expensiveCalc = () => {